hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 - Izvinite / Oprostite - Excuse me (Izvinite more common in Serbia, Oprostite in Croatia)
 - Gdje je...? - Where is...?
 - Koliko košta...? - How much does ... cost?
-- Ne razumijem - I don't understand
+- Ne razumijem - I don’t understand
 - Govorite li engleski? - Do you speak English?

 ## Grammar Peculiarities